-WELCOME to this on-line program manual.
-On-line manuals allow for real-time updating during the year, save significant printing and mailing costs, and reduce waste.
+WELCOME to the online State Work Study Program Manual.
+Online manuals allow for real-time updating during the year, save significant printing and mailing costs, and reduce waste.

-A key advantage of the on-line manual is that you can find anything you are looking for quickly and easily using "Ctrl-F" on your keyboard.
+A key advantage of the online manual is that you can find anything you are looking for quickly and easily using "Ctrl-F" on your keyboard.
 When you hold down both keys, a search box will open in an upper corner of your screen.
 Just type in the word or term you are looking for and you will be directed to all occurrences located within the manual.

-STATE WORK STUDY (SWS) PROGRAM MANUAL
+STATE WORK STUDY (SWS) PROGRAM MANUAL 2019-20 UPDATES & GUIDANCE

-2017-18 UPDATE & GUIDANCE

-There were no changes made to SWS program policies or the 2017-18 appropriation within the 2017-2019 biennial operating budget passed during the 2017 Legislative Session.
+There were no changes made to SWS program policies or the appropriation within the 2019-20 biennial operating budget, which passed during the 2019 Legislative Session.

-The 2017-18 SWS appropriation remains at \$7.8 million.
+The 2019-20 SWS appropriation remains at \$7.8 million.

-Please note the following important updates and reminders on 2017-18 SWS operations:
+Please note the following important program updates for 2019-20: